Myths of Nuclear Graphite in World War II, with Original Translations: Translations

 \subsubsection{Excerpt: ``The Absorption of Thermal Neutrons in Carbon,'' \textit{Zeitschrift f\"ur Physik} \textbf{122}(12) 749--755 (September 1944)}

-\citep{bothe44} \textit{Abstract.} The diffusion length of thermal neutrons in electrographite was measured and the absorption cross section calculated.
+\textit{Abstract.} The diffusion length of thermal neutrons in electrographite was measured and the absorption cross section calculated.
 The results were corrected for pure carbon by determining the absorption of the ash separately.
 (This investigation was completed in January 1941.
 Publication was delayed for external reasons.)

 \textit{6.
 Evaluation and Result.} For the scattering cross section of the C nucleus for thermal neutrons, values between $4.1$ and $4.8\cdot10^{-24}$ cm$^2$ have been measured (J. R. Dunning et al., Phys.
-Rev. \textbf{48}, 265, 1935 \citep{dunning35}; M. Goldhaber and G. H. Briggs, Proc.
+Rev. \textbf{48}, 265, 1935 \cite{dunning35}; M. Goldhaber and G. H. Briggs, Proc.
 Roy.
 Soc.
 London (A) \textbf{162}, 127, 1937; M. D. Whitaker and W. C. Bright, Phys.
 Rev. \textbf{60}, 155, 1941.).
 We will use $4.5\cdot10^{-24}$ cm$^2$.
 At a packing density of 1.68, this yields $\lambda_s=2.6$ cm.
 With the diffusion length 36 cm found here, according to equation (2) [Eq.(\ref{eq:bothe44-2})],

 the absorption path length $\lambda_a = 1480$ cm and the absorption cross section $\sigma_a = 8\cdot10^{-27}$ cm$^2$ would be calculated.
 However, part of this is due to impurities.
-The investigated ash layer had an area of 4.15 cm$^2$ and absorbed 7\%, so the net absorbing cross section of the ash was $4.15\cdot0.07 = 0.29$ cm$^2$.
+The investigated ash disk had an area of 4.15 cm$^2$ and absorbed 7\%, so the net absorbing cross section of the ash was $4.15\cdot0.07 = 0.29$ cm$^2$.
 This value is per 3.6 kg graphite that was ashed.
-Per carbon atom, therefore, ]the absorption cross section] is $1.6\cdot10^{-27}$ cm$^2$.
-Subtracting this from the above value $\sigma_a$ yields the absorption cross section of the average pure C atom:
+Per carbon atom, therefore, is $1.6\cdot10^{-27}$ cm$^2$.
+Subtracting this from the above value $\sigma_a$ yields the average absorption cross section of the pure C atom:

-(As Mr. K. Diebner informs us, the incorrect transcription of this result in \textit{Physikalische Zeitschrift} \textbf{43}, 440, 1942 \citep{diebner42} was probably due to a typographic error.\footnote{In his 1942 compendium of known neutron absorption and scattering cross sections, which is just a few additions on top of Weizs\"acker's 1939 work, vide Ref. \citep{weizsacker}, Diebner mistakenly wrote the absorption of thermal neutrons in carbon was 3 mb ``based on a private communication from W. Bothe,'' when that was simply the theoretical value Heisenberg computed \citep{diebner42}.}) Whether this absorption belongs to the $^{12}$C or $^{13}$C nucleus cannot be decided for the time being.
+(As K. Diebner informs us, the incorrect transcription of this result in \textit{Physikalische Zeitschrift} \textbf{43}, 440, 1942 \cite{diebner42} was probably due to a typographic error.\footnote{In his 1942 compendium of known neutron data (a successor to Weizs\"acker's 1939 tables~\cite{weizsacker}), Diebner mistakenly wrote carbon's thermal absorption was 3~mb ``based on a private communication from W. Bothe,'' when that was simply the theoretical value Heisenberg computed~\cite{diebner42}.}) Whether this absorption belongs to the $^{12}$C or $^{13}$C nucleus cannot be decided for the time being.
 In the second case, the absorption cross section of the $^{13}$C nucleus would be $0.6\cdot10^{-24}$ cm$^2$.